vsamy/vsamy.github.io/_posts/repo/en/2017-10-03-wrench-cone-lib.md

 \end{equation}
 $$

-Finally, the latter method return the $\mathcal{H}$-representation (Halfspaces representation) using a double-description method with cdd.
+Finally, the latter method return the $\mathcal{H}$-representation using a double-description method with cdd.

 ## The lib in short
 ### Compiler option